janwillemboer/janwillemboer.github.io/Saxion/RE/JavaFX.md

 import javafx.scene.Scene;
 import javafx.stage.Stage;
 ```

-*Note: you may also need to handle an exception thrown by the fxmlLoader.Load() method.*
+*Note: you must handle exceptions thrown by the fxmlLoader.Load() method.
+Add the following code to the method signature: `throws IOException`.*

 Now instead of changing some lame text on a label, the application will load our new component when the user clicks the button.

 ![](javafx/9-hack.jpg)